joearpy/Betting-odds-converter/README.md

 ## Clean code

-The clean code is important, I tried to follow the guidelines and the SOLID
+The clean code is important, I tried to follow the guidelines and the SOLID.
+If somebody wants change something in the source code, he should search just one place.
+No repetition, less responsibility in one class.

 ## Technology